The voyaging canoe Hōkūleʻa under sail off the coast of Hawaiʻi.

 ʻAulani Wilhelm

-Ocean policy, governance, and Indigenous stewardship advisor
+Ocean policy, governance, and Indigenous guardianship advisor

 Alan Friedlander PhD